James Aboud

 James Christopher Aboud (born 1956) is a Trinidad and Tobago judge and poet.
-He as published two volumes of poetry, The Stone Rose (1986) and Lagahoo Poems (2003).
+He has published two volumes of poetry, The Stone Rose (1986) and Lagahoo Poems (2003).
 He was appointed as a judge of the High Court and on 30 October 2020, he was appointed to the Court of Appeal.

 Personal life

 Aboud was born in 1956 in Woodbrook, a neighbourhood of Port of Spain, Trinidad.
 He is the son of Jimmy Aboud, a businessman who was called the "Textile King" due to his ownership of a fabric shop, and Lily Elias Aboud.
 He is of Syrian-Lebanese ancestry.
 He has three brothers, Gregory, Stephen and Gary Aboud, and one sister, Linda Aboud-Stephen.
 Aboud is married to Siân Jeary-Aboud and the couple have three daughters: Emily, Catherine Rebecca, and Vivien.

 Career

 He attended the University of Western Ontario, where he received a degree in English literature in 1978.
 He then attended the University of the West Indies, receiving a post-graduate diploma in international relations from the St. Augustine campus and an LLB from the Cave Hill campus in 1982.
 He studied at the Polytechnic of London and at the Middle Temple in England.
 He was called to the bar of England and Wales and Trinidad and Tobago in 1984.
 He practiced as a barrister between 1984 and 2006.